-Guaranteeing the food safety of our products and informing our consumers
+Guaranteeing the food safety of our products and informing our consumers ir eds, V p

 Presentation of Impacts, Risks and Opportunities (IROs) Defining the issue

 At Lesaffre, food safety forms the cornerstone of our business activity.
 It is based on fundamental commitments: impeccable quality guaranteed by scrupulous compliance with regulations, absolute safety for our consumers, contributing to the availability and coverage of food needs, and continuous innovation in our processes.